FelixKrueger/Bismark/Docs/README.md

 bismark2summary [options]
 ```

 This command scans the current working directory for different Bismark alignment, deduplication and methylation extraction (splitting) reports to produce a graphical summary HTML report, as well as a data table, for all files in a directory.
 Here is a sample [Bismark Summary Report](http://www.bioinformatics.babraham.ac.uk/projects/bismark/bismark_summary_report.html).
+The Bismark summary report is meant to give you a quick visual overview of the alignment statistics for a large number of samples (tens, hundreds or thousands of samples); if you only want to look at a single report please check out the `bismark2report`.

 #### ARGUMENTS: